vaughnfajardo/FMETF-vs-PSEI/README.md

 # Acknowledgements

-Special thanks to Investagrams.com for the data
+Special thanks to Investagrams.com for the data.

+Tableau Public was used for data visualization.